 Groups of children are permitted up to 15, plus an adult.
 Adult instructed groups are permitted up to 6 plus a coach.
 These groups can mix from different households and are excluded from the local restrictions.
 Extra measures we are taking as part of our risk assessment is to keep the same individuals within these groups.

 An organised group includes all instructor led sessions at Durham Climbing Centre.
 This includes and is not exclusive to: Rock Stars Lessons, & events, NIBAS sessions, Academy sessions, Route Setting Workshop and all instructed other groups at Durham Climbing Centre.
 Organised groups sessions may continue with a maximum of 15 children and 6 adults.
 Instructors are not included within these numbers.

 For regular climbers (not part of an organised group), please do not visit the centre in groups of more than 6.
-Please comply with local restrictions relating to mixing with other households.
+Please comply with local / national restrictions relating to mixing with other households.